nestauk/ojd_daps_skills/.github/pull_request_template.md

 Thanks for contributing to Nesta's Skills Extractor Library 🙏!

-If you have suggested changes to _code_, please consult the checklist below.
+If you have suggested changes to _code_ anywhere outside of the ExtractSkills class, please consult the checklist below.

 Checklist ✔️🐍: